rayaaaneee/rayaaaneee/README.md

 </a>

 I'm currently creating a web-app using Next.js, Tailwind CSS and MySQL.
-This app permits to users to improve their knowledge about countries flags in the world by coloring them, and soon a new mode about guessing country from his shape.
+This app permits users to improve their knowledge about countries' flags in the world by coloring them, and soon a new mode about guessing a country from its shape.
-These features work with SVGs and it required to me to learn and understand their structure and how they work.
+These features work with SVGs, and I was required to learn and understand their structure and how they work.

 You can now try the website for free following this link <a href="https://worldmaster.vercel.app/" target="_blank">https://worldmaster.vercel.app/</a> .